Police identify fugitive shot, killed by Montgomery Co. police

 RELATED: Fugitive shot, killed by Maryland police officer in Virginia Beach

-Maryland authorities said Huitz was wanted for a cold case murder that happened in 1992.
+Montgomery County Police announced Thursday that Huitz was wanted for a cold case robbery-turned-homicide.

 On March 22, 1992, a customer found 57-year-old James Essel dead inside the Sugarloaf Mountain Market in Montgomery County, Maryland.